Royal we: Non-Western usage

-In Islam, several plural word forms are used to refer to Allah.
+In the Qur'ān, although many verses stress that Allah is the supreme unity, the grammatical structure of the text makes use of more complex patterns than the straightforward first-person singular pronouns ('Behold I, even I, am against thee...') or third-person singular pronouns ('And he said to me, "Go, and tell this people..."') that are used in the narratives of the Hebrew prophets.
+Here, instead, the royal we is used just as often as (if not more than) first-person singular pronouns and verb conjugations, such as when the revelations of Allah recount stories or convey lessons.
+Divine pronouns even sometimes rotate in the same sentence or paragraph while referring to the same events, moving between first-person singular, first-person plural (i.e., the royal we), second-person singular ('your Lord')/third-person plural ('their Lord'), and third-person masculine singular pronouns within the same context (cf. Sūrah al-Hijr 15:25-28).
+Qur'ānic scholars call this rotation of divine pronouns iltifāt (إلتِفات).

 In Malaysia, before the Yang di-Pertuan Agong takes office, he will first swear an oath where he refers to himself with the Malay first person plural kami (“we”).
 This is because His Majesty represents the other Malay Rulers during his reign as the Yang di-Pertuan Agong.

 In Indonesia, the royal we was historically used in the preambles of early legislative documents, such as Government Regulation No. 1/1945 and Law No. 1/1945.
 This was abandoned in 1946 since the issuance of Government Regulation No. 1/1946 and Law No. 1/1946.
+However, in very special case of President Sukarno's 1959 Decree, the royal we was used once more as a form of the unity of power held by Sukarno as the President and Commander-in-Chief of the National Armed Forces.